aspnetzero/documents/docs/en/GraphQL.md

 ## Running Queries on GraphQL Playground

 Playground gives you the advantage of writing the queries with intellisense and see the results on your browser.
-There are two types of queries "queries requires authentication" and "queries doesn't need authentication".
-For the queries that doesn't need authentication, you can directly write the query on the playground and see the results.
-But for authentication required queries you have to authenticate first.
-To authenticate in the server, read the relevant project type of yours.
+There are two types of queries **queries require authentication** and **queries doesn't require authentication**.
+For the queries that doesn't require authentication, you can directly write the query on the playground and see the results.
+But for the authentication required queries you have to authenticate first.
+To authenticate, read the next section which is relevant to you.

-### MVC Project Authentication
+### - MVC Project Authentication

 MVC project uses cookie authentication.
 Before running any queries that need authentication you need to login to your website to retrieve the authentication cookie.
 Start your ***.Web.Mvc** project, open your browser and navigate to http://localhost:62114/Account/Login.
 After successful login, you will have a valid authentication cookie in your browser's storage.
 Now you can go to http://localhost:62114/ui/playground and start testing your query.

-### Angular Project Authentication
+### - Angular Project Authentication

 Angular project uses both token (Bearer) authentication and cookie authentication.
 The simplest way is authenticating with cookie.
 Start your ***.Web.Host** project and go to http://localhost:22742/ui/login.
-After your successful login, you will see GraphQL Playground box in the redirected page.
+After the successful login, you will see GraphQL Playground box in the redirected page.
 Click the link that goes to http://localhost:22742/ui/playground and start testing your query.

 ### Sample GraphQL Query

-Here's a sample query that retrieves built-in entities like `roles`, `organizationUnits` and `user`.
+Here's a sample query that retrieves built-in entities like `role`, `organizationUnit` and `user`.
 You can use this query to test if your GraphQL API is working properly.

 ```json
 query MyQuery {